Previous Post: Climbing Volcán Osorno In Chile’s Lakes Region

 My question “Tienes algo vegetariano?” got me a couple of corn empanadas which hit the spot once they arrived about twenty-five minutes later.
 The small kitchen was swamped with orders!
 I was clearly not the only one who had decided to make it a picnic instead of a white-tablecloth lunch!
 I found a shady spot and a log to sit on and framed the two photos below while I waited for my name to be called.

-The actual crossing of the Andes would be the focus of the next part of our trip – the bus ride from Peulla at 192 meters a.s.l (above sea level) to the Paso Perez Rosales at 1092 meters and then back down not he Argentinian side to Puerto Frias at about 780 meters.
+The actual crossing of the Andes would be the focus of the next part of our trip – the bus ride from Peulla at 192 meters a.s.l (above sea level) to the Paso Perez Rosales at 1092 meters and then back down on the Argentinian side to Puerto Frias at about 780 meters.
 The elevation chart below gives you an idea of the elevation gain as you travel the 26 kilometers of gravel road.
-Along the way I saw the Austrian cyclists.
+Along the way, I saw the Austrian cyclists.
 They had pulled off the road to let the bus pass; we were stirring up a lot of dust!
-Luckily for them other than the tour bus there are almost no vehicles on this stretch of road.
+Luckily for them, other than the tour bus there are almost no vehicles on this stretch of road.

 As we made our way up the river valley towards the pass, we stopped at a spot where I was were able to get close to the river and get a shot of Cerro Tronador (3478 m), along with Volcan Osorno on the west side of Lago Todos Los Santos, the dominant peaks in the area.
 The sign looks like it has been there for some time!